-You should complete the application form and forward it together with your payment to Consumer and Trading Standards.
+You should complete the online application form on the Health and Safety Executive (HSE) website and download a PDF copy of the completed application, then forward it together with your payment to Consumer and Trading Standards.
 Your application will not be considered unless payment is received with the form.
-For more information please refer to the Health and Safety Executive (HSE) website.
+For more information please refer to the HSE website.

 How much does it cost?